elchinoo/tutorials-db/challenge_1.md

 # Challenge 1
 Do you know how to write SQL?
 Then I have a challenge for you to warm up for our Database Tutorial.

-Let's say I have 2 tables, table "Meta" and table "Data" according to the below diagram and SQL:
+Let's say I have 2 tables, table "Meta" and table "Data" according to the below SQL:

 ``` SQL
 create table meta